Green UX – Responsible design enhances sales

 • Search engine visibility: Google favours fast and accessible pages

-• Brand responsibility profile: a competitive advantage especially in B2B environments
+• Brand’s sustainability profile: competitive advantage, especially in B2B environments

-• User satisfaction: speed, clarity, and accessibility enhance the user experience
+• User satisfaction: speed, clarity, and accessibility improve user experience

-At the same time, the company complies with increasingly stringent EU regulatory requirements (e.g., CSRD, EAA, WCAG 2.2), which may impact future tenders and contract negotiations.
+Simultaneously, the company complies with increasingly stringent EU regulatory requirements (e.g. CSRD, EAA, WCAG 2.2), which may in the future influence bidding and contract negotiations.

 Where can Crasman help?

-Crasman has extensive experience in designing and implementing both responsible and business-efficient web services.
-We offer:
+Crasman has extensive experience in designing and implementing responsible and business-efficient web services.
+We provide:

 • A Green UX audit for your current web service